Starting today, Glowforge will pay $5,000 for introductions that result in us hiring a woman, underrepresented minority, or person with a disability.

 - We will ask new employees who, if anyone, referred them to us.

-- We will also ask them if they consider themselves a member of an underrepresented minority group, and point them to the National Science Foundation research on the subject.
+- We will also ask them if they consider themselves a member of a group traditionally under-represented in tech.

-- If a new employee names someone as a referrer and identifies as a member of an underrepresented group, we’ll pay the referrer $5,000.
+- If a new employee identifies someone as a referrer and identifies as a member of an under-represented group, we’ll pay the referrer $5,000.

 An important aspect of this program to us is that we’re putting the new employee in full control of the reward.
 They may opt not to identify a referrer.
 They may choose not to disclose any minority group status.
 They’re in charge, not us (or the referrer).
 We’ll defer to their wishes.